michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/4-program/pre-trip-devotions.md

 ###### **Discussion**

-Say:**When Moses is doubting himself, God’s immediate response is to remind Moses that he is not going alone.
+Say:&nbsp;**When Moses is doubting himself, God’s immediate response is to remind Moses that he is not going alone.
 “I will be with you.”
 God promises Moses that he will go with him and stay with him the entire time.**

 **God has made that same promise to us.
 God goes with us.
 He is with us in our greatest suffering, our happiest moments, our challenges, and our successes.
 He is always with us.
 Even when it may not feel obvious, God never leaves your side.**